junething/translatio/src/readme.txt

 Live translation workflow provides instant translation based on Google Translate engine.
 Simply configure the extra languages you want to support through the intutuive setup interface and save, then you are done.

 Full Professional workflow provides more control and higher translation quality, which involves extracting the text for translation, translating and integrating back into Wordpress.
-More specifically TMY plugin hosts your translations locally for proof reading, editing and final publication.
+More specifically Translatio plugin hosts your translations locally for proof reading, editing and final publication.
 You can intergrate machine translation of your choice to prepare your contents, then leveraging fully featured translation editor with any 3rd party translation agencies.

 Translatio provides multiple ways to handle different development phases of the Wordpress websites with intuitive and easy to use interfaces, some features include: